Learn to row or cox!

 Are you looking for a new challenge or sport?
 Are you keen on getting fit or taking your fitness to the next level while at uni?
 Are you searching for a healthy pastime to help take a break from work?
 Or are you just looking to meet fun and interesting people?

-If you are small, you may be interested in becoming a coxswain, normally referred to as cox.
-This is a complex and important role.
+You may be interested in becoming a coxswain, normally referred to as cox.
+This is a complex and important role, the cox steers the boat and commands the rowers.
 For more information, talk to us at the events advertised below and take a look our Coxing Guide in the links below.

 How

 Getting started is easy!
-Come over to the First and Third stand at the Chaplain's Squash immediately after Freshers' formal and batter your way through the other inferior clubs and societies begging for your attention towards the large gold and blue oars that mark us out.
+Come over to the First and Third stand at the Chaplain's Squash immediately after Freshers' formal and batter your way through the other clubs and societies begging for your attention towards the large blue flags that mark us out.

 If you have any questions, want to arrange a session early or are not going to be able to attend the above events, feel free to get in touch with our Novice Captains by emailing novicecaptains@firstandthird.org.

-If you have rowed or coxed before and would be interested in joining the senior squad as a walk-on get in contact with the captain by emailing menscaptain@firstandthird.org or womenscaptain@firstandthird.org.
+If you have rowed or coxed before and would be interested in joining the senior squad get in contact with the captain by emailing menscaptain@firstandthird.org or womenscaptain@firstandthird.org.

 Technique